-KCWA Consumer Confidence Water Quality 2010 Annual Report
+KCWA Consumer Confidence Water Quality 2012 Annual Report

 We are once again proud to present you with this year's Water Quality Report.
-This year's report covers all testing completed from January 1, 2010 through December 31, 2010 and fulfills both the Environmental Protection Agency (EPA) and Rhode Island Department of Health (RIDOH) requirements to provide a "Consumer Confidence Report" to our customers.
+This year's report covers all testing completed from January 1, 2012 through December 31, 2012 and fulfills both the Environmental Protection Agency (EPA) and Rhode Island Department of Health (RIDOH) requirements to provide a "Consumer Confidence Report" to our customers.
 This publication reflects our ongoing efforts to keep you informed about the quality of the water and services we deliver to you every day.

-Over the years we have dedicated ourselves to producing drinking water that meets all state and federal drinking water standards.
-This report includes information related to the origin of your water, what it contains and how it compares to the quality standards set by the EPA.
+We remain committed to producing drinking water that meets all state and federal drinking water standards.
+This report includes information related to the origin of your water, what it contains, and how it compares to the quality standards set by the EPA.
 Be assured, the Kent County Water Authority and the professional staff are committed to providing our customers with the finest, most cost effective and reliable drinking water.

 It's what's inside your water that counts and nothing counts more than your health.
-The Kent County Water Authority and its predecessor companies have been delivering safe, dependable water, seven days a week, 24 hours a day for 131 years.
-We continually strive to adopt new and better methods for delivering the best quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting these demands while continuing to serve the needs of all of our customers.
-Because it's important to understand the facts about the quality of your drinking water, here's the bottom line.
-As reported this year and in previous years, our monitoring results show our system had no violations.
-Water delivered by the Kent County Water Authority meets or surpasses all Federal and State of Rhode Island requirements.
+The Kent County Water Authority and its predecessor companies have been delivering safe, dependable water, seven days a week, 24 hours a day for 133 years.
+We endeavor to adopt new and better methods for delivering the best quality drinking water to you.
+As new challenges to drinking water quality and safety emerge, we remain vigilant in meeting these demands while continuing to serve the needs of our customers.
+The bottom line is it's important to understand the facts about the quality of your drinking water.
+As reported this year, and in previous years, our monitoring results show our system had no violations.

+Water delivered by the Kent County Water Authority meets or surpasses all federal and State of Rhode Island requirements.
 You put a lot of faith in us and we take that very seriously.
 Thank you for your continued confidence in the product we deliver to you.